Mark Rober: Early career

-YouTube channel, science communication
+Science communication

-During his time at NASA, Rober began making viral videos.
-His videos cover a wide variety of topics, sparking ideas for April Fools' Day pranks and teaching about tricks like beating an escape room and filming primates in zoos non-invasively.
+While at NASA, Rober began making viral videos.
+His videos cover a wide variety of topics, sparking ideas for April Fools' Day pranks and teaching about beating an escape room and filming primates in zoos non-invasively.
 He also advocates for science in many of his videos.

 In October 2011, Rober recorded his first YouTube video.
 It shows a Halloween costume that used two iPads to create the illusion of seeing through his body.
-His video of the "gaping hole in torso" costume went viral, receiving 1.5 million views in just one day.
+His video of the "gaping hole in torso" costume went viral, receiving 1.5 million views in one day.
 The following year, Rober launched Digital Dudz, an online Halloween costume company that specializes in Halloween costumes based on the same concept as the video (to which Rober holds the patent).
 The company took in $250,000 in revenue in its first three weeks of operations, and by 2013 his app-integrated costumes were sold in retail stores such as Party City.
 The costumes were widely featured on news channels such as CBS News, CNN, The Tonight Show with Jay Leno, Fox, Yahoo!
 News, Discovery Channel, The Today Show and GMA.
 He sold the company to UK-based costume company Morphsuits in 2013.

 In December 2018, Rober posted a video showing how he tricked parcel thieves with an engineered contraption that sprayed glitter on the thieves, emitted a foul odor, and captured video of the thieves.
 The video went viral, receiving 25 million views in one day.
 Rober later removed two of the five incidents caught on tape after discovering that two of the thieves were actually friends of a person he hired to help catch the package thieves.
 Rober posted a follow-up in December 2019, teaming up with Macaulay Culkin and featuring an improved design.
-Rober would post another follow up a year later, featuring a third edition of the bomb.
-During the process of building the third bomb, Rober collaborated with Jim Browning, ScammerPayback, and various state and federal authorities to use the glitter bomb bait package as a tactic to track and arrest money mules and their supervisors, who were working with scamming call centers in India to rob elderly people of thousands of dollars.
-This was in conjunction with a multi-Youtuber movement to get back at and shut down scam callers, while raising awareness to prevent other people from being scammed in the future.
+Rober would post another follow up a year later with a third edition of the bomb.
+While designing it, Rober collaborated with Jim Browning, Scammer Payback, and various state and federal authorities to use the glitter-bomb bait package as a tactic to track and arrest money mules and their supervisors, who were working with scamming call centers in India to rob elderly people of thousands of dollars.
+This was in conjunction with a multi-YouTuber movement to get back at and shut down scam callers, while raising awareness to prevent other people from being scammed.
 The videos resulted in the shutdown of these call centers and the arrest of 15 senior officials involved in the scams.